Brachychiton populneus: Description

+Uses

 The kurrajong has multiple uses and was used by many Australian Aboriginal clans and tribes around Australia.
-The seeds located in a seed pod were often removed, cleaned of the fine hairs within the seed pod, and roasted.
+As bush food or "bush tucker", the seeds located in a seed pod were often removed, cleaned of the irritating fine hairs within the seed pod, and roasted for eating.
 Water could be obtained from the tree roots by boring a hole in the trunk and squeezing the wood.
 There are also records of the seed pods being turned into a children's rattle or toy.
-The soft spongy wood was used for making shields, and the bark as a fibre.
+The soft, spongy wood was used for making shields, and the bark as a fibre.
 The leaves are also used as emergency fodder for drought-affected animal stock.
-There are also records of European settlers using the seeds as a coffee supplement by roasting and crushing the seeds.
+There are records of European settlers using the seeds as a coffee supplement by roasting and crushing the seeds.

+Adaptation

 It has been introduced as an ornamental tree to south-western Australia, South Africa, Louisiana, California, Arizona and Mediterranean countries.
-In Western Australia it was observed to be an invasive in disturbed areas.
+In Western Australia it was observed to be invasive in disturbed areas.

+Hybrids

 Horticulturists have hybridised the kurrajong with related Brachychiton species, including the Queensland bottle tree (B. rupestris) and Illawarra flame tree (B. acerifolius) to produce new garden ornamentals.

+Name

-The specific name Brachychiton populneus pertains to a perceived similarity to the Populus genus, i.e. the poplars.
+The specific name populneus pertains to a perceived similarity to the Populus genus, i.e. the poplars.
 Sometimes B. populneus is also known by the names "lacebark kurrajong" and "bottle tree" (USA).
-However, B. discolor is also referred to as the lacebark kurrajong, and Bottle Tree is a term commonly applied not only to other species of Brachychiton but to members of other genera around the world.

-The kurrajong has been recorded as a host plant for the mistletoe species Dendrophthoe glabrescens.
+However, B. discolor is also referred to as the lacebark kurrajong, and bottle tree is a term commonly applied not only to other species of Brachychiton but to members of other genera around the world.
+The kurrajong has been recorded as a host plant for the mistletoe species Dendrophthoe glabrescens a hemi-parasite.